return42/sphkerneldoc/linux_src_doc/include/linux/scif_h.rst

 Description
 -----------

-scif_readfrom() copies len bytes from the remote registered address space of the peer of endpoint epd, starting at the offset roffset to the local registered address space of epd, starting at the offset loffset.
+\ :c:func:`scif_readfrom`\  copies len bytes from the remote registered address space of the peer of endpoint epd, starting at the offset roffset to the local registered address space of epd, starting at the offset loffset.